-G) Review of Body Worn Camera Video
+F) Review of Body Worn Camera Video

-- Officers may view their own body worn camera video at any time in accordance with this policy.
-Employees may review their own recorded video except in instances of deadly force investigations. - 2)1) Recordings may be reviewed by individuals other than the recording officer in any of the following situations: - ☐ By officers prior to completing their police reports or providing a statement pursuant to an internal affairs or SIRR investigation, subject to the following:

-All officers in an internal affairs investigation will be allowed to view all footage of the incident prior to any interview or answering questions related to an internal affairs investigation.

-Involved officers in a deadly force investigation will be permitted to review only video that shows information available from the officer's vantage point and that was information the officer could have used in making a determination to use force.provided relevant body worn camera footage.
-The body worn camera footage viewed by the involved officer(s) should show actions, items or other relevant factors the officer could have seen from their vantage point and that could have been used in making a determination to use deadly force against an individual or individuals.
+- 1) Officers may view their own body worn camera video at any time in accordance with this policy. - 2) Recordings may be reviewed by individuals other than the recording officer in any of the following situations: - ☐ By officers prior to completing their police reports or providing a statement pursuant to an internal affairs or SIRR investigation, subject to the following: - a) All officers in an internal affairs investigation will be allowed to view all footage of the incident prior to any interview or answering questions related to an internal affairs investigation. - b) Involved officers in a deadly force investigation will be provided relevant body worn camera footage.
+The body worn camera footage viewed by the involved officer(s) should show actions, items or other relevant factors the officer could have seen